UW-Libraries/druw/README.md

 Edit druw_home if you want it to install in someplace other than /home/vagrant/druw

 ## Copy config/initializers/devise.rb.template to config/initializers/devise.rb
-    cp config/initializers/devise.rb.template config/initializers/devise.rb
+    cp ~/druw/config/initializers/devise.rb.template ~/druw/config/initializers/devise.rb

 ## Change to vagrant sync dir and run ansible playbook for druw.yml
     cd /vagrant
     ansible-playbook -i inventory druw.yml

+## Start Up DRUW for the First Time

-* You will have to start the following commands manually.
+ You will have to start the following commands manually.
 You will probably also have to hit enter to return your prompt after each service starts up.

-    `cd /home/vagrant/druw`
+* `cd /home/vagrant/druw`

 * Start development solr
     `bundle exec solr_wrapper -d solr/config/ --collection_name hydra-development &`